stacks-network/docs/_common/core_ref.md

 The Stacks 2.0 blockchain's Rust implementation exposes JSON RPC endpoints, which can be used to interface with blockchain.
 [You can find the RPC API references here](https://github.com/blockstack/stacks-blockchain/blob/master/docs/rpc-endpoints.md).

 ## RESTful JSON API
 A RESTful JSON API that is hosted by PBC and has a proxy to the JSON RPC endpoints.
 [You can find the OpenAPI specification and documentation here](https://blockstack.github.io/stacks-blockchain-sidecar/).
-You can also make API calls from within the documentation.

 Using this API (sometimes referred to as "sidecar") requires you to trust the client but provides a faster onboarding experience.
 It also addresses performance issues for which querying a node itself would be too slow or difficult.